How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 • Depending on what type of export document you have, it must be certified/authenticated by any of the following: Department of Health (DOH), Philippine Chamber of Commerce (PCCI), Bureau of Food and Drugs (BFAD), or Department of Agriculture (DA).

-• Must be Certified True Copy from the issuing office.
+• It must be a Certified True Copy from the issuing office.

 19. Birth/Marriage/Death Certificate, Certificate of No Marriage Record (CENOMAR, Advisory on Marriage, and/or Negative Records)

-• Must be an original document issued by the National Statistics Office (NSO) or the Philippine Statistics Authority (PSA).
+• It must be an original document issued by the National Statistics Office (NSO) or the Philippine Statistics Authority (PSA).

 • If it’s a newly registered record, the Local Civil Registrar (LCR) copy should be certified by the PSA.